labdevsrc/FTCollectorApp/README.md

                 }
              }
 ```
-### Xamarin LINQ
+### Query with Xamarin LINQ
-Sometime we need specific or certain entry from SQLite.
-With Xamarin LINQ, we can do Query example get first_name or last_name from known email and password like below :
+Class that populated with datas simply can do Query with Xamarin LINQ.
+For example, we want to select first_name or last_name from known email input `entryEmail.Text` and password entry `entryPassword.Text`.
+We can do query like this
+`SELECT first_name FROM Users WHERE email =  entryEmail.Text and password = entryPassword.Text`
+with LINQ as below :

 [source code link](https://github.com/labdevsrc/FTCollectorApp/blob/095c644593bf3ad4ec01366bf75a8ad3358191af/FTCollectorApp/Page/MainPage.xaml.cs#L86)
 ```
 	txtFirstName.Text = Users.Where(a => (a.email == entryEmail.Text) && (a.password == entryPassword.Text)).Select(a => a.first_name).First();
 	txtLastName.Text = Users.Where(a => (a.email == entryEmail.Text) && (a.password == entryPassword.Text)).Select(a => a.last_name).First();
 ```

-`entryEmail.Text` is email from user input.

-`entryPassword.Text` is password from user input.

-with above LINQ expression, we want to query like this
-`SELECT first_name FROM Users WHERE email =  entryEmail.Text and password = entryPassword.Text`